 - Your three (3) office preferences for employment with DCFS,

-- Your E-mail address,
+- Your e-mail address,

 - Your telephone numbers,

-- Your Mailing address, and
+- Your mailing address, and

-- Your Date of Graduation
+- Your date of graduation

-Upon receipt of the above for each graduate the University Title IV-E Coordinator forwards this information to the DCFS Child Welfare Training IV-E Coordinator in the State Office.
+Upon receipt of the above, the University Title IV-E Coordinator forwards this information to the DCFS Child Welfare Training IV-E Coordinator in the State Office.
 The DCFS Child Welfare Training IV-E Coordinator then forwards the information to the DCFS Field Operations in State Office, who begins to contact Title IV-E Student Scholar recipients regarding procedures for applying for a job with DCFS.